openebs/website/docs/main/user-guides/upgrades.md

 1. Start the helm upgrade process with the new chart, i.e. 4.0.0 by using the below command:

 :::caution
-It is highly recommended to disable the partial rebuild during the upgrade from specific versions of OpenEBS (3.7.0, 3.8.0, 3.9.0 and 3.10.0) to OpenEBS 4.0.0 to ensure data consistency during upgrade.
-Input the value `--set mayastor.agents.core.rebuild.partial.enabled=false` in the upgrade command.
+Disable the partial rebuild during the upgrade from specific versions of OpenEBS (3.7.0, 3.8.0, 3.9.0 and 3.10.0) to OpenEBS 4.0.0 to ensure data consistency during upgrade.
+Input the value `--set mayastor.agents.core.rebuild.partial.enabled=false` in the **helm upgrade** command.
+This applies to the **kubectl mayastor upgrade** command as well `kubectl mayastor upgrade --set agents.core.rebuild.partial.enabled=false`.
 :::

 ```